lucionieto/airline-ticket-price-analysis/README.md

 - Business class prices are ~7x higher than economy tickets.
 - Booking a flight with 10+ days prior to departure significantly decreases average ticket price.
 - Late Night Arrivals and departures yield the lowest average ticket price compared to other times.
 - Feature Importance of class, duration and airline are the strongest predictors for price.

 ## Model Performance
 - Mean Absolute Error: 1,064.81
 - R²: 0.985
 - *RandomForestRegression model explains ~96% of variance in ticket prices.*

+## Conclusion
+This project highlights how multiple factors affect flight ticket prices, with **class** and **timing of booking** being the most important.
+The Random Forest model achieved strong predictive accuracy (R² = 0.985), demonstrating the potential of machine learning for real-world pricing problems.

+## How to Run
+1. Clone this repository
+2. Install dependencies: `pip install -r requirements.txt`
+3. Open the Jupyter notebook in `notebooks/`
+4. Run the cells to reproduce the analysis and visualizations